itzzsauravp/authjs-template/README.md

 Copy the `.env.local.example` to `.env.local` ( or just rename it )

-Visit those links and get you `ID` and `SECRET` and add then to your `.env.local` file, This is how it should look like:
+Visit these links and get you `ID` and `SECRET` and add then to your `.env.local` file, This is how it should look like:

 ```bash
 # File: .env.local